What to bring:

 - Shorts or leggings, T-shirt /shirt (your Trek T-shirt) long sleeve if hot.

 - Trek cap – for shade or warmth, depending on the forecast.

 - Raincoat – weather dependant

-- Double layered good quality socks + spare pair, moisture wicking. – see more foot preparation here
+- Double layered good quality socks and a spare pair, moisture wicking – see more foot preparation here

 - Warm fleece – weather dependant